NickBourdeau/DS2020/README.md

 # DS
-This is a compilation of my data science projects and research throughout school.
+This is a compilation of my data science projects during the HackCville program.
+These projects include predicting credit card default, analyzing MLB data using sabermetrics, and a "cheat sheet" of all useful data science techniques.